aless10/CurrencyConverter/README.md

 ## Api

-There are three endpoint that responds:
+There are three endpoint:

-    /api/status
-    /api/convert
-    /api/update-db
+    /api/status: it gives back the status of the application /api/convert: it performs the amount converstion
+    /api/update-db: it updates the database with the latest data available

 ## How to run the application